 Commercial Lobster fishing in LFA 41 (Figure 1) occurs offshore, from the 50 nautical mile line (92 km) to the upper continental slope.
-While LFA 41 extends to the easterly boundary of the 4V Northwest Atlantic Fisheries Organization (NAFO) line, the fishery is limited to NAFO Divisions 4X and 5Zc.
+While LFA 41 extends to the easterly boundary of the 4V Northwest Atlantic Fisheries Organization (NAFO) line, the fishery is limited to NAFO Divisions 4X and the Canadian portion of 5Ze.